 We want all of our children to be open minded, independent, respectful, resilient, active, creative and forward thinking when learning about Earth Art, Colour Creations, African Art, Aboriginal Art, Super Sculptures, Henri Rousseau, Indian Art, Plant Art, Vincent Van Gogh, Jewellery Designers, Sonia Delaunay, Famous Buildings, Chinese Art, C.S.
-Lowry, A Sense of Place, Gustav Klimt, Street Art and Expressing Yourself.
+Lowry, A Sense of Place, Monet, Street Art and Expressing Yourself.

 In every Art lesson, teachers use baseline assessments to regularly assess what the children know as the topic progresses and inform their future planning.

 Assessment information is integral to our monitoring cycle.
 Our monitoring cycle is developed at the beginning of each academic year.
 Monitoring in Art includes: lesson observations, book scrutinies and pupil voice.

 Year 5 busy making a surrealist painting.
 They were inspired by a painting by Frida Khalo .

 We have discussed the meaning of surrealism and how it became very fashionable in the early 1920s.